-Not all ETFs are created equal so I encourage you to take some time, read a few books, follow my blog and check out past posts about ETFs to learn more about these investment products to determine how they could fit into your overall financial plan.
+Not all ETFs are created equal.
+So, I encourage you to take some time, read a few books, follow my blog and check out my ETFs page to learn more about these investment products to determine how they could fit into your overall financial plan.

 Image on my site courtesy of: http://www.moneysense.ca/advertorial/etf-investor-tool-kit